-Another kind of labelings for trees was introduced by Ringel, Llado, and Serra [964] in an approach to proving their conjecture $K{n,n}$ is edge-decomposable into n copies of any given tree with n edges.
-If T is a tree with n edges and partite sets A and B, they define a labeling f from the set of vertices to $\{1, 2, \ldots, n\}$ to be a bigraceful labeling of T if f restricted to A is injective, f restricted to B is injective, and the edge labels given by f(y) - f(x) where yx is an edge with y in B and x in A is the set $\{0, 1, 2, \ldots, n-1\}$ .
-(Notice that this terminology conflicts with that given in Section 2.7 In particular, the Ringel, Llado, and Serra bigraceful does not imply the usual graceful.)
-Among the graphs that they show are bigraceful are: lobsters, trees of diameter at most 5, stars $S{k,m}$ with k spokes of paths of length m, and complete d-ary trees for d odd.
-They also prove that if T is a tree then there is a vertex v and a nonnegative integer m such that the addition of m leaves to v results in a bigraceful tree.
-They conjecture that all trees are bigraceful.
+Another kind of labelings for trees was introduced by Ringel, Llado, and Serra [1024] in an approach to proving their conjecture $K{n,n}$ is edge-decomposable into n copies of any given tree with n edges.
+If T is a tree with n edges and partite sets A and B, they define a labeling f from the set of vertices to $\{1, 2, \ldots, n\}$ to be a bigraceful labeling of T if f restricted to A is injective, f restricted to B is injective, and the edge labels given by f(y) - f(x) where yx is an edge with f in f in f is the set f in f is the set f in f

-Table 3 summarizes some of the main results about $\alpha$ -labelings. $\alpha$ indicates that the graphs have an $\alpha$ -labeling.
+Table 3 summarizes some of the main results about α -labelings. α indicates that the graphs have an α -labeling.

-Table 3: Summary of Results on $\alpha$ -labelings
+Table 3: Summary of Results on α -labelings